zenotech/pyepic/docs/source/examples.rst

 .. code-block:: json

-    {'count': 3,
-    'next': None,
-    'previous': None,
+    [
-    'results': [{'display_description': 'The CFMS cluster is built using the Cray ' 'CS-400 solution, with parallel file '
+               {'display_description': 'The CFMS cluster is built using the Cray ' 'CS-400 solution, with parallel file '
                                         'storage provided by ArcaStream, based '
                                         'upon IBM Spectrum Scale (formerly known '